eduvpn/documentation/README.md

     networks);
   - Route only some traffic over the VPN (for access to the organization network);
-- Allow or block client-to-client traffic
+  - Client-to-client only networking;
+- Support multiple deployment scenarios [simultaneously](MULTI.md);
-- Ability to disable all OpenVPN logging
+- Ability to disable all OpenVPN logging;

 The VPN server is working with and tested on a variety of platforms and
 clients: